 If prompted, Users must provide a valid email address to the Site, at which the User can receive messages.
 User must also update the Site if that email address changes.
 The Site reserves the right to terminate any User account if a valid email is requested but is not provided by the User.

 If the Site prompts or allows a User to create a username or profile, Users agree not to pick a username or provide any profile information that would impersonate someone or that is likely to cause confusion with any other person or entity.
 The Site reserves the right to cancel a User account or change a username or profile data at any time.
 Similarly, if the Site prompts or allows a User to create an avatar or upload a picture, User agrees not to use any image that impersonates some other person or entity, or that is otherwise likely to cause confusion.

 You are responsible for protecting your username and password for the Site, and you agree not to disclose it to any third party.
 We recommend that you use a passwork that is more than eight characters long.
 You are responsible for all activity on your account, whether or not you authorized it.
 You acknowledge that if you wish to protect your interactions the Site, it is your responsibility to use a secure encrypted connection, virtual private network, or other appropriate measures.

 Notwithstanding anything that may be contrary within the “Disputes” provisions above, all matters, and all claims within a multi-claim matter, that are arbitrable, including all claims for monetary damages, shall be decided by a single arbitrator to be selected by us, under the rules that apply.

 COPPA (Children Online Privacy Protection Act)

-When it comes to the collection of personal information from children under 13, COPPA puts parents in control.
-The Federal Trade Commission, the nation’s consumer protection agency, enforces the COPPA Rule.
-It spells out what operators of websites and online services must do to protect children’s privacy and safety online.
+When it comes to the collection of personal information from children under the age of 13 years old, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
+The Federal Trade Commission, United States consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect childrens privacy and safety online.